-Management will also generally provide pre-completion undertakings regarding the conduct of the target business precompletion.
+Management will also generally provide pre-completion undertakings regarding the conduct of the target business pre-completion.

-6.4 Is warranty and indemnity insurance used to "bridge the gap" where only limited warranties are given by the private equity seller and is it common for this to be offered by private equity sellers as part of the sales process?
-If so, what are the typical (i) excesses / policy limits, and (ii) carve-outs / exclusions from such warranty and indemnity insurance policies?
+6.4 To what extent is representation & warranty insurance used in your jurisdiction?
+If so, what are the typical (i) excesses / policy limits, and (ii) carve-outs / exclusions from such insurance policies, and what is the typical cost of such insurance?

-Yes, buyer warranty and indemnity insurance policies are an increasingly common tool for "bridging the gap", and preliminary terms for buy-side insurance are commonly included by PE sellers as part of the initial sell-side transaction documentation, for buyer and insurer to agree during negotiation of the sale and purchase documentation.
+Buyer warranty and indemnity insurance policies are increasingly obtained and preliminary terms for buy-side insurance are commonly included by PE sellers as part of the initial sell-side transaction documentation, for buyer and insurer to agree during negotiation of the sale and purchase documentation.

 These will typically be given on the basis of a set of business warranties given by management, but subject to limitations designed to ensure that personal liability of management is limited.
+A policy will usually be subject to excess limits and sellers or management can often be asked to bridge some or all of that gap.
+Excess limits tend to be between 0.5% and 1% of the enterprise value of the target.